 The second difference was to provide more capacitors for the processor to enable smooth power delivery for the processor’s die.
 When the Haswell processors came out and overclockers started experimenting, It was reported that because of this implementation, it created a hot spot on the chip, which was one of the reasons that affected overclocking.
-Intel assures that extra capacitors and the new thermal interface will provide a better overclocking potential to its users.
+Intel assures those extra capacitors and the new thermal interface will provide a better overclocking potential to its users.

-As far as specification is concerned, the i7-4790K has a higher clock.
+As far as the specification is concerned, the i7-4790K has a higher clock.
 The previous Haswell makes, including the i7 4770K has a base clock of 3.5GHz with 84W TDP, whereas the i7 4790K has 4 GHz base clock with 88W TDP.
 These processors are compatible with Intel 9-series motherboards, and also, 8-series motherboards provided it has the updated BIOS.
-Though many manufacturers preferred to push Intel 9 series motherboards over the 8 series, at least judging by the way the companies are promoting their respected models.
+Though many manufacturers preferred to push Intel 9 series motherboards with the 8 series, at least judging by the way the companies are promoting their respected models.

 The rest is no different.
 It still provides 16 PCIe 3.0 lanes.
 It’s a 4 core processor with 8 threads and Intel’s own Turbo Boost.
 All in 1150 socket.
 True to its nickname- Haswell refresh.